The best way to capture Facebook Ads data in Tally Forms

 Leads By Facebook Ad Campaign (1)

-The graph shown above presents data on the monthly number of leads generated from Facebook Ads, categorized by the specific campaigns they originated from.
+The graph above shows the number of leads you get each month broken down by the campaign they came from.

 Wrap up

 But here's the best part: Attributer doesn't just track leads from Facebook Ads.
-It tracks the source of all your leads, giving you a complete understanding of where to invest your marketing budget for business growth.
+It tracks the source of all your leads, giving you a complete understanding of where your leads and customers are coming from.

 Get Started For Free